White Papers

 Slow Down to Speed Up | Publication | It may not seem logical, but you can boost the productivity of a servo system by slowing down its operation.
 This publication explains this paradox |

-Quantifying Velocity Stability: Optimizing Sample Rate for Effective Measurement | Whitepaper | This whitepaper contrasts two distinct approaches to specifying and quantifying velocity stability.
+Quantifying Velocity Stability: Optimizing Sample Rate for Effective Measurement | White Paper | This whitepaper contrasts two distinct approaches to specifying and quantifying velocity stability.
 Limitations and common missteps are enumerated and a recommendation is made on a preferred approach.
 Real-world examples reinforce the presented theory and relationship to practical applications is provided. |

 A Constant Velocity Scanning Stage with Resolution of 31 Picometers | Publication | This publication describes a constant velocity scanning stage with a resolution of 31 picometers. |